 When They Tell You, This Is It

 This is a story my father shared with me recently; he had never shared any of this with me.
-On this journey, he had been diagnosed with metastatic stage four cancer years ago.
+On this journey, he had been diagnosed with cancer years ago.
 He had just got over throat cancer and was diagnosed with COPD.
 There was blood in his urine, and he was having agonizing pain in his lower back when emptying his bladder.

 His life and prostate cancer diagnosis